Videogame Flame Throwers Suck

 - Not to mention that Flamethrowers are the only reliable way of countering enemies in cover while leaving the cover itself intact.
 Meaning you can use it for yourself afterwards, which often helps IMMENSLEY.

 - Contra: Shattered Soldier has a flamethrower among its weapons.
 Its normal shot lacks range and spread, but has the high rate of fire, since it's a constant stream of fire, making it possible for skilled players to chew up everything up to bosses in half the time it would take with other guns.
 Its charged shot is ball of fire, that not only has the highest damage per shot, but also pierces, making it possible to hit several targets in a row.
-The flamethrower is not just useful, but both Awesome yet Practical enough to be your main weapon, as a highly precise, controllable weapon, while leaving the Machine Gun and Spread Gun for situational use.
+The flamethrower is not just useful, but is good enough to be your main weapon, as a highly precise, controllable weapon, while leaving the Machine Gun and Spread Gun for situational use.

 - The original Contra games (up to Contra 3) also feature a very useful Flamer.
 It shoots to a consistent range, about two-thirds of the screen, and fires continuously, following the movements as you aim up, down, left and right.
 Absolutely nothing beats it for swarming enemy situations, and when effectively used against bosses, absolutely devastates them (as long as they don't have Mercy Invincibility).